Follow the convoy links provided for more information on each.

 Independent |

-(Please note that only a few of her voyages are mentioned here - for her other voyages, please go back to the Voyage Record.
-The differences in dates in this narrative, as compared to those found in the record, could simply be a matter of different time zones used in the reports).
+For information on voyages made in between those mentioned here, please see the documents received from the National Archives of Norway and A. Hague's record above.
+(The differences in dates in this narrative, as compared to those found in the record, could simply be a matter of different time zones used in the reports).

 *The above date and position are from the captain's report.
 J. Rohwer gives the date as Oct.
 5 (German time), position 24 21N 58 02E.